ebruri/Programming-Language-Suggester/README.md

 ## Description

 This quiz helps you decide which programming laguage to learn.
-There are 5 questions with multiple choice to choose from.
+There are 5 multiple choice questions.

 ## GitHub Pages